adavarski/kind-keycloak-playground/deployments/helm/README.md

   ```
   helm install keycloak-k8s-local keycloak-k8s-local
   ```
+  That’s it.
+That’s all it takes for Helm to deploy everything we can did manually.
 * Check current status with `watch -n 1 kubectl get all -n hbr-keycloak`
 * Uninstall with `helm uninstall keycloak-k8s-local`